What’s The Link between Testosterone Deficiency And Erectile Dysfunction

 When you visit your doctor for low T, they will ask you questions and do a physical exam.
 You will also need a blood test to measure your serum testosterone levels, including free and total testosterone.

-The blood test is normally done in the morning when testosterone levels are highest.
-If the first test shows low T, your doctor will ask for another test to confirm.
+The blood test is usually done in the morning when testosterone levels are highest.
+If the first test shows low testosterone levels, your doctor will likely request another test to confirm.

 After confirming low T, the doctor will identify its cause.
 Primary and secondary hypogonadism are treated differently.
 However, the most common treatment for low T is testosterone replacement therapy (TRT).